Gateshead Stadium Metro station: History

-The station was purpose-built for the network, and is named after the nearby Gateshead International Stadium.
+The station was purpose-built for the network and is named after the nearby Gateshead International Stadium.
 During the planning phase, the station was intended to be named Old Fold, after a neighbouring residential area.

 Facilities

-The station has two platforms, both of which have seating, next train audio and visual displays, timetable and information posters and an emergency help point.
-Additional facilities are available on the concourse, as well as ticket machines (which accept cash, card and contactless payment) and smartcard validators.
+The station has two platforms, both of which have seating, next-train audio and visual displays, timetable and information posters, and an emergency help point.

+Additional facilities are available on the concourse; the ticket machines accept credit and debit cards (including contactless payment), notes and coins.
+The station is also fitted with smartcard validators, which feature at all stations across the network.

 There is step-free access to the island platform by ramp, with platforms also accessed by staircase.
 There is cycle storage at the station, with two cycle pods.